 Eclogite is a rock type that gave name to a metamorphic facies.
 Eclogite facies is characterized by pressures in excess of 1.2 GPa (45 km depth) and temperature exceeding at least 400-500 °C. 400-500 degrees at 45 km depth is below the crustal average (25 °C per kilometer of depth).
 So the formation of eclogite rock takes place at relatively cool conditions which prevail at the subduction zones where cool oceanic lithosphere with a roughly basaltic composition sinks into the mantle.
 Where sedimentary rocks have been metamorphosed under eclogite facies conditions, schist or gneiss forms instead of eclogite5.
 Hence, not all eclogite facies rocks are eclogites, nor are all eclogites formed under the conditions of eclogite facies (some eclogites formed at the conditions of amphibolite or blueschist facies).

 Eclogite is definitely a common rock type at deeper parts of subducting slabs and helps to keep the plate tectonic conveyor belt in operation by dragging down the subducting slab but it is rare at the surface.
 It is not very common for the rocks once buried that deep to somehow raise again to the upper parts of the lithosphere.
 Eclogites are found as xenoliths in volcanic rocks with a somewhat unusual alkaline character (alkaline basaltic rocks, kimberlite, lamproite, etc.).
 These rocks are frequently accompanied by xenoliths of garnet peridotite.
 Both peridotite and eclogite can be diamond-bearing, suggesting that they come from deep in the mantle where temperature is much higher than 400 °C (at least 900 °C)5.
 Larger masses of eclogite occur in exhumed oceanic lithosphere or as relict dikes or other basaltic intrusions within other metamorphic rocks.
 Low-temperature eclogites formed only in subducting slabs (blueschist or low-temperature eclogite facies)3.
-Three groups of eclogites are referred to as group A (former basaltic intrusions within metamorphic rocks of the amphibolite facies), group B (inclusions or xenoliths from great depths), and group C eclogites (formed subducting oceanic lithosphere).
+Three groups of eclogites are referred to as group A (former basaltic intrusions within metamorphic rocks of the amphibolite facies), group B (inclusions or xenoliths from great depths), and group C eclogites (former subducting oceanic lithosphere).
 Group A eclogites frequently contain quartz, kyanite, and zoisite.
 Kyanite seems to be absent in group C eclogites and quartz is rare.
 Group C eclogites bear amphiboles, epidote, and rutile5.

 Basalt metamorphoses to eclogite but is the opposite true as well: eclogite, if melted, yields basaltic magma?
 It turns out not to be the case.
 Peridotite yields basalt by melting partially.
 Fertile mantle (wehrlite or lherzolite) melts partially by giving away basaltic magma and transforming itself to harzburgite or dunite (depleted mantle).
 Eclogite, however, is already basaltic in composition.
 It needs to melt entirely to yield basaltic magma.
 This is not likely.
-Eclogite also melts partially but by doing that magma with a more evolved composition is created.
+Eclogite also melts partially but by doing that magma with a more evolved composition will form.
 Such magma is rich in plagioclase and crystallizes as granodiorite or tonalite.
 These are granitoids where the dominant feldspar is plagioclase.
-They are collectively known as TTG rocks (tonalite, trondhjemite, granodiorite) Granite can not form out of this magma because it contains little Potassium.
-The generation of TTGs during the Archaean marked the transition from a simatic (mafic) to a sialic (felsic) crust, and represents the magmatic contribution to cratonization6.
+They are collectively known as TTG rocks (tonalite, trondhjemite, granodiorite).
+Granite can not form out of this magma because it contains little Potassium.
+The generation of TTGs during the Archaean marked the transition from a simatic (mafic) to a sialic (felsic) crust, and represents the magmatic contribution to the cratonization6.
 Hence, eclogite is geologically hugely important rock not only as a contributor to the mantle conveyor belt but also as a source rock of the continental crust.

 Eclogite as a rock type was first defined by a French mineralogist René Just Haüy in 18222.
 He used the term for a “fancy rock” composed mainly of two minerals “diallage and garnet accompanied accidentally by kyanite, quartz, epidote, and lamellar amphibole”4.